emtee40/SPMC-wiki/Recommended-video-settings-for-SPMC-and-NVIDIA-Shield-TV-with-1080p-GUI.md

 However, if you only have a Full HD (1080p) TV or if you have a UHD TV but only watch 1080p content in any of your apps on your Shield, then you should use the settings below.

 If you have a UHD TV, you will have the added benefit of using your UHD TV's upscalers.
 These may provide better video quality of 1080p content displayed at 4K resolution than SPMC's upscalers.
-Additionally, content below 1080p such as 480i and 720p will be upscaled to 1080p by SPMC using the HQ scalers.
-"Lanczos3 - optimised" is the best video scaling method and Bob is the best hardware accelerated deinterlacing available in SPMC on the Shield TV.
+Additionally, content below 1080p such as 480i and 720p will be upscaled to 1080p by SPMC using the HQ scalers.  _"Lanczos3 - optimised"_ is the best video scaling method.

+_"Yadif (2x)"_ is the best deinterlacing available on the Shield TV but, because it is not hardware accelerated, it is best for SD resolution videos.
+For HD videos, _"Bob Inverted"_ is the best deinterlacing for HD videos because it is hardware accelerated.

 # UHD TV Settings